 - Set and level the pool.

-- Install the pool’s plumbing and filter system.
+- Install the pool’s plumbing and filter systems.

 - Backfill the pool shell.

-The installation process takes only a few weeks, so you can enjoy your pool all summer long rather than staring sadly at your torn-up yard for months.
+The fiberglass pool installation process typically takes just a few weeks, which means you should be able to enjoy your pool all summer long instead of having a torn-up eyesore of a backyard for months and months.

-Want to get a custom estimate for your pool project?
-Click the button below to request pricing.
+Want a customized price estimate for your pool project?
+Click the button below:

 What are the pros and cons of fiberglass pools?